tiangolo/uwsgi-nginx-flask-docker/README.md

 ## Working Outside of the /app Directory
 If for any reason you wish to run your application outside of the /app directory you may do so by using the following instructions.

-add the following file to your project (in the same directory as Dockerfile)
+Add the following file to your project (in the same directory as Dockerfile)

-Filename: `supervisord.conf`
+* filename: `supervisord.conf`

 ```
 [supervisord]
 nodaemon=true